 In this article we take a look at whether Macs can be hacked, how to tell if your Mac has been hacked or if someone is spying on your Mac, and what you can do if your Mac is being remotely accessed.
 Here’s what you need to know – and what you need to do.

 Can Macs get hacked?

 Apple has gone to great lengths to make it difficult for hackers to gain access to Macs.
 With the protections offered by Gatekeeper, the Secure Enclave features of the M1- and M2-series of chips and the T1 or T2 chip, and Apple’s built in anti-virus XProtect, targeting Macs may well be considered too much effort by hackers.
 We discuss this in more detail here: How secure is a Mac? and in Do Macs need antivirus software?
-If you want to make sure your Mac is secure from any potential malware read: How to keep your Mac secure.

 However, from time to time security vulnerabilities are detected that could be used by hackers to exploit Macs.
 These vulnerabilities are sometimes referred to as back doors or as a zero day vulnerability.
 When these are identified by security researchers (or friendly hackers) they usually alert Apple to them in the hope that the company will quickly close the vulnerability, quickly – or within zero days – before it is exploited.

 Such vulnerabilities, though rare, could allow an attacker root access to your Mac.

 Apple is usually quick to fix, but there have been cases where Apple has been criticised for being slow to respond to the threat once it’s been identified.